 Virginia Bluebells

 One of the most beautiful spring wildflowers is the Virginia Bluebell.
 This beauty takes over sandy portions of the Potomac Heritage Trail and other stream valley trails every April.
-They generally start growing and spreading in mid-to-late March, and peak in mid-to-late April.
+They generally start growing and spreading in mid-to-late March, and peak in April.

 Bloodroot

 Creepily named, but lovely and delicate, these white flowers really stand out in a leaf-covered forest.
+Bloodroot is among the earliest spring ephemerals to bloom.

 Dutchman's Breeches